Mesothelioma VA Benefits

 Mesothelioma VA Benefits for Spouses and Dependent Children

-VA Dependency & Indemnity Compensation (VA DIC)
+VA Dependency and Indemnity Compensation (VA DIC)

-VA Dependency and Indemnity Compensation (VA DIC) is tax-free money paid to a veteran’s survivors.
+VA Dependency and Indemnity Compensation (VA DIC) is tax-free compensation paid to a veteran’s survivors.
 Families can apply for VA DIC if their loved one died in the line of duty or from a service-connected disability like mesothelioma.

 • VA DIC Amounts

-As of December 2022, VA DIC starts at $1,562.74 per month for a spouse if the veteran passed away on or after January 1, 1993.
+As of 2024, VA DIC starts at $1,612.75 per month for a spouse if the veteran passed away on or after January 1, 1993.
 It may pay more if the spouse has dependents or needs third-party care.

 Survivors Pension